levin1006/alpamayo-recipes/recipes/alpamayo1_sft/README.md

 ### Download the checkpoint

-Download the pretrained Alpamayo-1 checkpoint from [Hugging Face](https://huggingface.co/nvidia/Alpamayo-R1-10B) into a local directory (Stage 1 loads weights from disk):
+Download the pretrained Alpamayo 1 checkpoint from [Hugging Face](https://huggingface.co/nvidia/Alpamayo-R1-10B) into a local directory (Stage 1 loads weights from disk):